Daniele Mastrogiacomo: Kidnapping

 Initially, the Taliban believed Mastrogiacomo was a United Kingdom officer.
 When it was discovered that he was an Italian reporter, they demanded that Italy withdraw their troops.
 After Italy had refused, war surgeon and Emergency founder Gino Strada contacted the Taliban in an attempt to free Mastrogiacomo.
 The Taliban made a video of the Italian journalist Daniele Mastrogiacomo, his driver Sayed Agha and his colleague Ajmal Naqshbandi, kneeling blindfolded before gun-wielding militants.
 It then showed Agha being beheaded after which a shaken Mastrogiacomo made an impassioned appeal to Italian authorities to "do something," while underlining that the situation was "very difficult".

 The Taliban eventually freed Mastrogiacomo in exchange for the release of five Taliban prisoners (including Dadullah's brother Mullah Shah Mansoor and other Taliban commanders), and he returned to his country on 20 March.
 His first words were, "I hope the Taliban will never return to the Afghanistan government."

 Ajmal Naqshbandi was not released, and on 8 April 2007 he was beheaded.

-On 12 May 2007 Mullah Dadullah, as well as two of the Taliban commanders who were released in exchange for Mastrogiacomo, were killed by a US-led action.
+On 12 May 2007 Mullah Dadullah, as well as two of the Taliban commanders who were released in exchange for Mastrogiacomo, were killed in a US-led action.
 They included Mullah Hamdullah and Mullah Ghafar.